 See related: Mathieu Planted His Mother’s Bios Urn in a Forest

 Some forests which are local are a good place to plant the Bios Urn, although it is absolutely necessary to respect the local flora and plant an appropriate tree species which matches the local environment.
 Some forests and parks (especially national parks) may have differing laws or regulations about planting so it is necessary to inquire with local authorities about permissions.
-If you need assistance doing this, please contact us and we can inquire on your behalf.
 If the urn used is biodegradable, it does not need to be removed from the site.
 If you intend to plant the Bios Urn in a national park or forest, less ash must be placed in the urn.
 Since you are planting in a public space, you cannot bury a pile of ashes, and therefore must use only a small amount in the Bios Urn.
 You can opt to scatter some, and plant a smaller portion in the Bios Urn.

 You should always respect the local ecology of the place you intend to plant, and only plant native species.
 Some Bios Urn customers have planted their Bios Urns in their own property, on green burial grounds, in nearby forests, and in national parks.
 Others have also planted them indoors in a Bios Incube, or a normal garden planter!
 You can also choose creative outdoor locations, which hold sentimental meaning.
 If you choose to plant on public land (aside from a forest or park) please be sure you have approval to do so.

 * Please note that the above generally pertains to the U.S and may not apply to your country, or region.
 For more information, please do not hesitate to contact us.

 Join our mailing list to keep you updated of all Bios Urn news.